LoopKit/loopdocs/docs/version/code-custom-edits.md

 * peakActivity: Peak of insulin activity (minutes)
 * delay: Delay before insulin begins to acts after delivery starts (minutes)

-Please read the nitty-gritty discussion that went into the development of the "exponential insulin models" in this [Comment](https://github.com/LoopKit/Loop/issues/388#issuecomment-317938473).
+Please read the nitty-gritty discussion that went into the development of the "exponential insulin models" in this [Comment](https://github.com/LoopKit/Loop/issues/388#issuecomment-317938473){: target="_blank" }.

 If you wish to customize these values, please make sure you know what you are doing.
 This is not a modification recommended for Loop novices.